Coarse-Grained Boltzmann Generators: Datasets

-\xhdr{Force Fields} For the explicit solvent dataset, alanine dipeptide is parameterized using the AMBER99SB-ILDN force field~\cite{lindorff2010improved} and solvated in a cubic box of TIP3P water molecules.
-All explicit solvent simulations are carried out with \texttt{GROMACS}~\cite{van2005gromacs}.
-For the implicit solvent dataset, the same force field is used together with the generalized Born (OBC1/OBC2) implicit solvent model, and simulations are performed using \texttt{OpenMM}~\cite{eastman2023openmm}.
+\xhdr{Force Fields} For the explicit solvent dataset, alanine peptide systems are parameterized using the AMBER99SB-ILDN force field~\cite{lindorff2010improved} and solvated in a cubic box of TIP3P water molecules.
+Explicit solvent simulations of alanine dipeptide are carried out with \texttt{GROMACS}~\cite{van2005gromacs}, while all remaining peptide systems are simulated using \texttt{OpenMM}~\cite{eastman2023openmm}.
+For implicit solvent, the same force field is used together with the generalized Born (OBC1/OBC2) model, and all simulations are performed using \texttt{OpenMM}.

-\xhdr{Well-Tempered Metadynamics} We perform well-tempered metadynamics (WT-MetaD)~\cite{barducci2008well} simulations of alanine dipeptide in explicit solvent using \texttt{GROMACS} coupled with \texttt{PLUMED}~\cite{bonomi2009plumed}.
+\xhdr{Well-Tempered Metadynamics} We perform well-tempered metadynamics (WT-MetaD)~\cite{barducci2008well} simulations of alanine peptides in explicit solvent using \texttt{GROMACS} coupled with \texttt{PLUMED}~\cite{bonomi2009plumed}.
 The backbone dihedral angles $\phi$ (C--N--C$_\alpha$--C) and $\psi$ (N--C$_\alpha$--C--N) are chosen as collective variables.
-Gaussian hills with height $1.2\,\text{kJ/mol}$ and width $0.35\,\text{rad}$ are deposited every 500 integration steps ($1\,\text{ps}$).
-Datasets are generated with bias factors $\gamma = 1.5$ and $\gamma = 9$, where $\gamma = 1.5$ is used to train flow model for biased proposal generation and $\gamma=9$ is used for enhanced sampling force matching.
-Each simulation is run for $2\times 10^7$ steps ($10\,\text{ns}$) with a time step of $0.5\,\text{fs}$ and no bond constraints.
-Positions and forces are recorded every 40 steps ($0.02\,\text{ps}$), yielding $5\times10^5$ saved configurations per dataset.
+Gaussian hills with height $1.2\,\text{kJ/mol}$ and width $0.35\,\text{rad}$ are deposited every 500 integration steps.
+Datasets are generated with bias factors $\gamma = 1.5$ and $\gamma = 9$, where $\gamma = 1.5$ is used to train flow model for biased dipeptide proposal generation and $\gamma=9$ is used for enhanced sampling force matching.
+Positions and forces are recorded.
 To ensure unbiased force labels, all forces are recomputed by rerunning the saved trajectories in \texttt{GROMACS} without the metadynamics bias using the \texttt{mdrun -rerun} functionality.
 This guarantees that each configuration is associated with forces from the underlying unbiased potential.

+For WT-MetaD, the backbone dihedral pair $(\phi,\psi)$ is used as collective variables for the dipeptide system.
+For the tripeptide and hexapeptide systems, biasing is applied only to the specific dihedral pair of interest, which is the second pair (of three) for alanine tripeptide and the third pair (of six) for alanine hexapeptide, counting from the N-methyl terminus.
+As a result, convergence is primarily enforced along the targeted collective variables, which we find sufficient for accurate estimation of the PMF along the corresponding degrees of freedom in this work.
+More general biasing schemes or longer simulations may further improve sampling of the remaining degrees of freedom, and thereby improve the accuracy of the global PMF.